teotikalki/home/README.md

 A quick starting guide can be found [here](https://openvstorage.gitbooks.io/openvstorage/content/Installation/index.html).
 The above links are  pointing to the documentation for the latest version.
 Documentation for previous versions can be found [here](https://openvstorage.gitbooks.io/openvstorage/content/olderreleases.html).

 # Release Notes
 The release notes for the different Open vStorage releases can be found [here](releases.md).
+Track what will be released next [here](https://waffle.io/openvstorage/home).

 # Nightly tests